Athina Onassis: Equestrian

-Marriage
+Personal life

 Onassis began dating Brazilian professional showjumper and two-time Olympic medalist Álvaro de Miranda Neto in March 2003 and moved to São Paulo.
 She bought a 980 m2 duplex overlooking Ibirapuera Park for $8.6 million.

 Miranda and Onassis were married on 3 December 2005.
 Most guests attending the lavish ceremony were Brazilian VIPs or friends from the equestrian community.
 The bride's father and stepmother were not present.
 The couple reportedly asked for their guests to donate to charity.
-Following her marriage, Onassis assumed the name of Athina Onassis.
+Following her marriage, Onassis assumed the name Athina Onassis.

 In 2016, the couple legally separated, following Miranda's alleged infidelity.
 Divorce negotiations began almost immediately, with Onassis hiring high-profile divorce lawyer Robert Stephan Cohen.
 The divorce caused complicated legal issues in the courts of Antwerp, Belgium, where Onassis had been living.
 Miranda challenged the prenuptial agreement and demanded alimony payments, and there were custody disputes over jointly owned horses.
 The divorce was settled in November 2017.
-After her divorce, she moved to Greece and learned to enjoy her roots.
+After her divorce, she moved to Greece.

 Wealth

 Athina Onassis is the sole heiress of Christina Onassis, who inherited 55% of Aristotle Onassis's fortune.
-The remaining 45% of Aristotle's fortune (minus $26 million settled upon Jacqueline Kennedy Onassis) was left to the Alexander S. Onassis Foundation, established in honor of Alexander Onassis, Athina's late uncle, who had died in 1973.
-When Athina Onassis was seven years old, The New York Times cited a report from the Associated Press, naming Onassis one of the year's new billionaires, and even though she is often credited as a "billionaire heiress" throughout the media, the true extent of her wealth remains unknown.
+The remaining 45% of Aristotle's fortune (minus $26 million settled upon Jacqueline Kennedy Onassis) was left to the Alexander S. Onassis Foundation, established in honor of Alexander Onassis, Athina's late uncle, who had died in January 1973, at the age of 24, after his airplane crashed in Athens.
+The New York Times cited a report from the Associated Press, naming Onassis one of the year's new billionaires, and even though she is often credited as a "billionaire heiress" throughout the media, the true extent of her wealth remains unknown.
 There have been several estimates of her inheritance, including the island of Skorpios, which was later sold to trusts connected with Ekaterina Rybolovleva, with some accounts claiming that Onassis's net worth is less than $1 billion.
-Rybolovleva bought the island $153 million.
+Rybolovleva bought the island for $153 million.